Seoul vows to move families from 'Parasite'-style basement homes after flooding deaths – KION546

 The elimination process will include a “grace period” of 10 to 20 years for existing banjihas with building permits, and tenants will be helped to move into public rental housing, or receive housing vouchers, the government said in a statement.
 After banjihas have been cleared, they will be converted for non-residential use, it added.

-Choi Eun-yeong, the environmental researcher, expressed skepticism over the government’s purported commitment to eliminating banjihas, arguing the proposal was overly ambitious and lacked concrete details such as specifics on the timeline or compensation figures.
+Choi Eun-yeong, the urban environment researcher, expressed skepticism over the government’s purported commitment to eliminating banjihas, arguing the proposal was overly ambitious and lacked concrete details such as specifics on the timeline or compensation figures.

 “In fact, I think there is a very high possibility that it will only be a declaration and not be implemented,” she said, pointing to the government’s various promises — and limited success — over the years.